 Step three will be for D&R Greenway to showcase Maple Lane Farm as a model for the agricultural and conservation communities.
 The property will serve as a demonstration site showing how farmland and wildlife management can complement each other.

 D&R Greenway's Executive Director Linda Mead observed "Given limited funding resources and a tremendous need to preserve New Jersey's remaining undeveloped lands, projects like Maple Lane Farm are extremely valuable.
 We see this dynamic in our work in Salem County - where preserving economically-significant farmland also provides protection for an internationally-significant waterfowl habitat known as Mannington Meadows - and on our St. Michaels Farm Preserve in Hopewell - where productive farmland and adjacent natural land complement each other.
 Projects like these are win-win; the preservation of both agricultural and conservation lands doubles the benefit to the community."

-Madelyn Berger Belliveau, the family member who worked with D&R Greenway to save Maple Lane Farm attests, "The family of John Van Dyke and Blanche Mertz Berger are proud that Maple Lane Farm will remain undeveloped.
+Madelyn Bergen Belliveau, the family member who worked with D&R Greenway to save Maple Lane Farm attests, "The family of John Van Dyke and Blanche Mertz Berger are proud that Maple Lane Farm will remain undeveloped.
 We would like to extend our thanks to Rosemary Blair and special thanks to Bill Rawlyk of D&R Greenway for making this preservation possible."

 HOLLYSTONE FARM IN HOPEWELL

 The Missing Piece Preserved – 121 Acres in Hopewell Township

 Hopewell Township NJ – July 8, 2010: Preserving land can be compared to assembling the pieces of a puzzle.
 This is especially true of landscape-scale preservation projects that encompass broad ecosystems.